Research: How Far Will Consumers Travel to Make Routine Purchases?

-For decades, the common thinking has been that 80% of consumer spending occurs within 20 miles of home.
+For decades, the conventional wisdom has touted this stat: 80% of consumer spending occurs within 20 miles of home.

 It really sounds good and seems to make sense.

 We wanted to know.
-We've built around Access around local businesses across the US.
-To stay relevant with consumers, we have to know if buying local still matters like it used to.
+We've built our discount loyalty network around local businesses across the US.
+So if we intend to stay relevant with our clients and their members, we have to know if buying local still matters like it used to.